FilecoinFoundationWeb/filecoin-foundation/src/content/pages/terms.md

 ---
+header:
   title: "Terms"
   description: "Terms of Use"
 seo:
   title: "Terms"
   description: "Terms of Use"